 This also has a slowly progressing course and presents with single or multiple pink/violet skin lesions that tend to be on the head and face or, less commonly, on the trunk and legs.
 The disease rarely spreads internally, and patients generally have an excellent outcome.

 Primary Cutaneous Diffuse Large B-Cell Lymphoma, Leg Type

 Unlike the other two CBCLs, this lymphoma characteristically presents with fast-growing red/violet lesions on the legs, although it can also present elsewhere.
 The disease is more common in elderly female patients.
 It also has a higher probability of spreading internally in affected individuals.

 Symptoms of Cutaneous Lymphoma

-The physical symptoms of cutaneous lymphoma vary from patient to patient.
-They include:
+The physical symptoms of cutaneous lymphoma vary from patient to patient, but typically include:

 - Papules (pimple-like lesions)

 - Plaques (thicker, raised lesions)

 - Erythroderma (a red rash that can cover most of the skin on the body)

 They are characteristically itchy and can vary in color from red to brown to purple.
 Some lesions may ulcerate (break open) in the center, giving them the appearance of open sores.